 As we get better at centering and working with the different clays what we end up with looks better and better all the time, too!
 Once the pieces are all off the wheels and have time to dry, they will be kiln dried and then we will glaze them with a special glaze called Raku Glazing.
 Letting them dry once again.

 On Friday it was time to finish all our clay pieces using the Raku method of firing.
 The pottery is heated in a kiln fairly quickly to about 2000 degrees and then it's taken out of the kiln and quicly placed into a metal can filled with paper strips.
-As soon as the paper starts on fire, you throw on the lid for a few minutes, then carefully take the pieces out of the metal can and place them in cold water.
-When they come out of the water they are amazing colors!
-It's a wild and fun process and the pieces we made came out great!
+As soon as the paper starts on fire, y

 No comments: